mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 Trauma Grenade
-A specifically anti-psion device, this psychoactive grenade, when it explodes, induces Psionic Trauma in any psions caught in its blast radius of 3+1d6 metres.
+A specifically anti-psion device, this psychoactive grenade, when it explodes, induces Psionic Trauma in any psions caught in its blast radius of 3+1d6 meters.
 Psions must throw End + Psionic Strength 10+ to withstand the unleashing of the trauma-inducing energy or suffer 1+1d3 levels of Psionic Trauma.